lmcjt37/curated-tv-and-film/README.md

 These scenes are carefully picked out moments, ignoring bias of any opinions or beliefs.
 So please be aware that because of this, certain links may cause offense.
 <br>
 ## 🏁 Getting Started <a name = "getting_started"></a>
-To get Started clone this repository or Frok it.
+To get started clone this repository or fork it.
 To clone follow this command
 ```sh
 git clone https://github.com/lmcjt37/curated-tv-and-film.git